kannan007/SODING-Todo-App/README.md

 # SODING-Todo-App
+  I have used MEAN(MongoDB,ExpressJS,AngularJS,NodeJS) Stack and Bootstrap Framework(for styling) to build this Application

 ## How to Install and Run the application
   * Install NodeJS into your computer if you haven't installed already.